baileyheit/Spotify_DataScience/project/project.md

 ### Visualization

-#### Exploratory Analysis of Relationships Between Different Variables and Song Popularity
+#### Exploratory Data Analysis of Relationships Between Different Variables and Song Popularity

 In this section, an exploratory analysis of the relationships between song popularity and different variables was conducted, in order to